CodeEditor: Learning to Edit Source Code with Pre-trained Models

-\textbf{Results and Analyse.} The experimental results are shown in Table \ref{tab:RQ2}.
-We obtain two-fold insights. \uline{(1) Our \method obtains the best results among all baselines.} Specifically, in terms of the exact match, our \method outperforms the SOTA baseline - CodeT5 by 9.4\% in the Tufano et al. \cite{tufan2021towards} and 26.6\% in the new\_large dataset.
+\textbf{Results and Analyses.} The experimental results are shown in Table \ref{tab:RQ2}.
+The values in parentheses are relative improvements compared to the SOTA baseline.
+We obtain two-fold insights. \uline{(1) Our \method obtains the best results among all baselines.} Specifically, in terms of exact match, our \method outperforms the SOTA baseline - CodeT5 by 9.4\% in the Tufano et al. \cite{tufan2021towards} and 26.6\% in the new\_large dataset.
 We attribute these improvements to our pre-training data that contains edit pairs with comments.
 These edit pairs ask our model to edit the input code into a new version that is consistent with a given comment.
 Thus, our model learns a conditional code editing ability and performs well in comment\&code-to-code editing. \uline{(2) Understanding natural language comments is crucial to the comment\&code-to-code editing.} Compared to code-to-code editing, comment\&code-to-code editing is a more challenging task that requires understanding the semantics of given natural language comments.
 Table \ref{tab:RQ2} shows that models trained from scratch have poor results and pre-trained models perform well.
 The reason is that models trained from scratch lack prior knowledge about the source code and natural languages.
 Thus, it is hard for models trained from scratch to understand the semantics of comments through the limited data.
 While pre-trained models are pre-trained with extensive code files containing natural language comments.
 They can learn related knowledge about the source code and natural languages, thus obtaining significant improvements.